 Read about Compostela, Concha Scallop Shell, Waymarker symbol, St James Cross Cruz and Tau jewellery souvenirs

-. . and discover the history of El Camino de Santiago / The Way of St James and about the symbols and their meanings.
+After more than 10 years in Spain, we have learnt a lot about the history of El Camino de Santiago / The Way of St James and about the Camino symbols and their meanings.

 See examples of:

 – Miscellaneous Camino de Santiago gifts in our shop.

 ¡Buen Camino! or ¡Ultreia! the call on the Way to Santiago de Compostela